 Muntins: All those pretty shapes in the windows.
 The colonial bars (we call them Georgian), half round hoops.
 We even do custom leaded windows with bevels and colors.
 If you have an older home, we can match other window details in the house.
 Its all available, but it does cost money.

-We will help guide each and every inquiry we receive down the path to a new conservatory for your home.
-We are budget conscious.
+We will help guide each and every inquiry we receive down the path to a new conservatory that is just right for your home, and your budget.
 Though others may feel that a conservatory needs to be a very expensive addition, we do not.
 We feel that at some level, everyone should be able to afford the luxury of adding more light and pleasure to your home.